 The following procedures explain how to deploy an ExtraHop Discover virtual appliance in a Microsoft Azure environment.
 You must have experience administering in an Azure environment to complete these procedures.

-Your environment must meet the following requirements to deploy a virtual Discover appliance:
+Your environment must meet the following requirements to deploy a virtual Discover appliance in Azure:

 - An Azure storage account